 I previously use the figures in this post but as rates fluctuate (especially in countries like Argentina) and fees change, it was impossible to maintain.
 I have committed to updating my reviews on a monthly basis.

 No service for Argentine Pesos but the other three currencies are covered.
-Transferwise offers Euros to 46 currencies and USD to 51 currencies currently.
+Wise offers Euros to 46 currencies and USD to 51 currencies currently.

 Best For: All transactions

-Transferwise recently introduced a bank account service called the Borderless Account.
-This awesome service lets you open a bank account in dollars, Euros, or sterling, without the hassle of setting up an account in the country.
+Check out Wise’s account and debit card for multi-currency banking and currency transfers.
+It’s an awesome service that lets you open a bank account in dollars, Euros, or sterling, without the hassle of setting up an account in the country.
 You can then use this account to receive funds in the US, Europe, Australia, and the UK.
 It’s like Payoneer, only better.

 Azimo’s site is clean and easy to work with.
 The front page contains a form with fields to fill out for estimating transfer costs.
 I like this as I can quickly find out what it’s going to cost me without jumping through too many hoops.